studoverse/katerbase/README.md

 [db.collection.updateOne(filter, update, options)](https://docs.mongodb.com/manual/reference/method/db.collection.updateOne/) MongoDB operation

 Updates a single document if matched by `filter` with the specified `update` lambda.
-The returned [UpdateResult](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/result/UpdateResult.html) holds information about the number of documents matched by the query and the number of documents modified by the update.
+The returned [UpdateResult](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/result/UpdateResult.html) holds information about the number of documents matched by the query, and the number of documents modified by the update.

 If no document matches the given query, no new document is created.
 Use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you want to overwrite an existing document.
 Use [updateOnOrInsert](#updateoneorinsert) if you want to insert a specific document and use that `update` lambda if the document already exists.